Thyroid antibody levels more than halved

 3. Increase nutrients that promote optimal immune function, re-establish “tolerance” and better modulate the immune system

-Humoral immunity is our second line of defense.
+Humoral immunity is our second line of defence.
 It involves immune cells that produce antibodies, which bind to specific pathogens that the body has been exposed to in the past.

 In autoimmune disease, there is often an imbalance between the cellular and humoral branches of the immune system.
 An optimum immune status would be one that is balanced between cellular and humoral immunity.